 I only make bread with 450g or 900g of flour, as it’s just the two of us and I prefer to bake often instead of baking a big batch.
 I usually use a mix of 50/50 white and wholemeal, strong flour.
 The dough comes out beautifully kneaded in 7-10 minutes, I never keep it for long as I don’t want an overworked dough.
 As I use easy bake yeast, the bread is ready to go in the oven in 45 min.

 If I would have used the Bosch Stand Mixer only for this purpose it would have been enough for me.
 I do bake bread 2-3 times a week in average, so it’s very handy.
 I use the first and second speed for dough.

 For cake batter is again, a life saver.
 I can put everything in the bowl and mix it for less than 5 minutes.
 It takes longer to pre-heat the oven than it takes to make the batter.
-It’s great, the arm has a quirky sort of movement (see on Bosch’s website) that means the batter is properly mixed in a short time without overworking the batter.
+It’s great, the arm has a quirky sort of movement that means the batter is properly mixed in a short time without overworking the batter.
 For batter I use the first speed at the beginning so the flour will not go everywhere and then switch to 3rd speed.